Home Features Pricing Documentation Services Contact DOWNLOAD

 1. Open Reports from the sidebar.

-2. Pick the project and the date range.
+2. Pick the period and toggle the sections you want.

 Export formats

-• Download as HTML.
-A single self-contained .html file with styles inlined, no external dependencies.
+• HTML.
+A single self-contained .html file with styles inlined and no external dependencies.
 Opens in any browser.

 Report history